codekopf/Coursera-OOJPDSaB/README.md

 * [Graph Traversals - Breadth First and Depth First](https://www.youtube.com/watch?v=bIA8HEEUxZI)

 I think the hardest part of this week was to figure out what the creators have meant by "Parent Map".
 Parent Map should be the data structure which will record the movement of your pivot.
-It should log all connection from one point (parent) to its neighbours (children).
-Because by finding the destination (goal) is possible to rebuild a path connecting the dots backwards retrospectively.
+It should log all connection from one point (parent) to its neighbors (children).
+Because by finding the destination (goal) is possible to rebuild a path connecting the dots backward retrospectively.
 E.g.: From goal to last starting point (from child to parent); then from the last point to its parent etc.

 ### Week 4 ###
 The fourth week is about implementing Dijkstra's algorithm and A* search algorithm.

-For me personally, the hardest part to understand was the idea of obtaining a distance to the source.
-Since I always try to make algorithms as general as possible, I did not realise for a while this is a very narrow task.
+For me, the hardest part to understand was the idea of obtaining a distance to the source.
+Since I always try to make algorithms as general as possible, I did not realize for a while this is a very narrow task.
 The GeographicPoint class contains the method for obtaining the distance between 2 nodes, and therefore there is no need to create a custom solution.
 In the end, all the data maps use "longitude" and "latitude" as markers and distance in arbitrary units can be computed from it.

 #### Dev note ####
 This week I decided to rewrite the whole program.
 I've spent several hours debugging my previous solution based on GeographicPoint for establishing nodes in graphs.
 The problem was in a way the program read data from data source.
 My past solution was obeying all the graph edges in data store source after the first run loop.